trueos/trueos-docs/trueos-handbook/helpsupport.rst

 Here are some solutions to common printing problems:

 * **A test page prints but it is all garbled:** This typically means the system is using the wrong driver.
 If your specific model was not listed, click :menuselection:`Adminstration --> Modify Printer` for the printer in the :guilabel:`Printers` tab.
 In the screen shown in :ref:`print7`, try choosing another driver close to your model number.
 If trial and error does not fix the problem, see if there are any suggestions for your model in the
   `Open Printing database <http://www.openprinting.org/printers>`_.
-A web search for the word "freebsd" followed by the printer model name may also help you find the correct driver to use.
+A web search for *freebsd* followed by the printer model name may also help you find the correct driver to use.

-* **Nothing happens when you try to print:** In this case, type :command:`tail -f /var/log/cups/error_log` in a console and then try to print a test page.
-The error messages should appear in the console.
+* **Nothing happens when you try to print:** In this case, type :samp:`tail -f /var/log/cups/error_log` in a console and then try to print a test page.
+Any error messages will appear in the console.
 If the solution is not obvious from the error messages, try a web search for the error message.
-If still stuck, post the error, the model of your printer, and your version of |trueos| as you :ref:`Report a Bug`.
+If you are still stuck, post the error, the model of your printer, and your version of |trueos| as you :ref:`Report a Bug`.